sparkney/danceguide/index.md

 When you type in the text field, ajax requests are sent to the server.
 The server returns a component that is placed in the target element.

+## WebSocket

+We are working on an implementation of WebSocket in Dance that will allow the server to push updates the client.
+Eventually, there will be a simple chat example here.